RamtinMoslemi/KAN-Papers/README.md

 Kian P. Abdolazizi, Roland C. Aydin, Christian J. Cyron, Kevin Linka

 **Abstract:**
 Hybrid constitutive modeling integrates two complementary approaches for describing and predicting a material's mechanical behavior: purely data-driven black-box methods and physically constrained, theory-based models.
 While black-box methods offer high accuracy, they often lack interpretability and extrapolability.
-Conversely, physics-based models provide theoretical insight and generalizability but may fall short of capturing complex behaviors with the same precision.
+Conversely, physics-based models provide theoretical insight and generalizability but may not capture complex behaviors with the same accuracy.
 Traditionally, hybrid modeling has required a trade-off between these aspects.
-In this paper, we show how recent advances in symbolic machine learning, specifically Kolmogorov-Arnold Networks (KANs), help overcome this limitation.
+In this paper, we show how recent advances in symbolic machine learning, specifically Kolmogorov-Arnold Networks (KANs), help to overcome this limitation.
 We introduce Constitutive Kolmogorov-Arnold Networks (CKANs) as a new class of hybrid constitutive models.
 By incorporating a post-processing symbolification step, CKANs combine the predictive accuracy of data-driven models with the interpretability and extrapolation capabilities of symbolic expressions, bridging the gap between machine learning and physical modeling.